HalftimeHarry/temp-resume-hub/IMPLEMENTATION_GUIDE.md

 **How to do this:**
 1. Open PocketBase Admin UI (usually `http://localhost:8090/_/`)
-2. Go to Collections → users
+2. Go to Collections → **user_profiles** (NOT users!)
 3. Click "Edit collection"
+4. Update the `role` field options
-4. Add the fields above
+5. Add the new fields above
-5. Save changes
+6. Save changes

+**Why user_profiles?**
+- Keeps authentication separate from business logic
+- You already have a `role` field there
+- Easier to extend without touching core auth
+- Better for GDPR compliance

+See `USER_PROFILES_SCHEMA_UPDATE.md` for detailed explanation.

 ### Phase 2: Email Verification (Recommended)